azilvl/lazy_evaluation/README.md

 main() {
   var myLazyString = Lazy<String>(() => 'this is lazily evaluated');
-  print(myLazyString.value); // alternatively, you can use myLastString() instead of myLastString.value }
+  print(myLazyString.value); // alternatively, you can use myLazyString() instead of myLazyString.value }
 ```